Moving Tips: Dallas Edition

 1. Professional packing and organizing

 Could you use a little organizational help?
 Be honest, you’ve seen bookshelves and closets organized by color on instagram.
 Who is doing this?
 Professional organizers, mostly.
 You can hire a personal organizer to bring order to your space!
 These lovely people help you purge items, organize a closet/drawer/room, tidy your kitchen, and much more.
-Organizers can complete all of your packing too!
+Organizers can complete ALL of your packing too!
 The satisfaction of chaos turned to order is mesmerizing.
 Check out a local Dallas business that does excellent work: Gracefully Nested.

 Unlike the previous two services, this is not free.
 If you have the budget, then try it out.
 Hire them to organize and zen out.
 Or hire them to pack for you.
 Or both!
 Choose your adventure.